oss-generic/process/docs/DefiningLabels.md

 ### Difficulty (`d.`)

-* `d.FirstTimers`: Easy.
-To do as the first issue for new developers.
+* `d.FirstTimers`: For new contributors to do as their first PR.
+MUST be simple enough to be contained in one commit.
   One developer should not do more than one of these.
 Not to be applied for issues with a priority `p.high` or above.
 * `d.Contributors`: Moderate difficulty.
 Small localized change.
 Can be done by contributors.
   Not to be applied for issues with a priority `p.high` or above.
 * `d.Committers`: More difficult issues that are better left for committers or more senior developers.